Text Link

 Bulimia nervosa can be a tricky disorder to navigate, since there are a number of varied but related areas of concern.

-Aside from helping a person understand their own thoughts and behaviors and their relationships with others, therapists also must help a patient heal their relationship with food.
-And, unfortunately, in many cases, a patient’s diet must be dealt with first, to stabilize their physical health before mental health work can even begin.
+Aside from helping a person understand their own thoughts and behaviors and their relationships with others, therapists also must help a patient heal their relationship with food and body image.
+And, unfortunately, in many cases, a patient’s eating habits must be dealt with first, to stabilize their physical health before mental health work can even begin.

 That’s why most levels of care for bulimia nervosa include nutritional counseling and meal support.

-A registered professional–a therapist, nutritionist, or nurse–administers nutrition counseling.
-The focus is on education, with practitioners helping a patient learn more about: (15)
+A registered or licensed professional–a therapist, nutritionist, or nurse–administers nutrition counseling.
+The focus is on education, with practitioners helping a patient learn more about:13

 • The types of foods and drinks a body needs to be healthy